AqwamCreates/DataPredict/docs/index.md

 * By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](TermsAndConditions.md).

   * Small developers and non-B2B organizations earning ≤3K USD within 365 days (not per 365 days) can use DataPredict™ for free!

-  * Standard and White-Label tiers available for commercial projects.

 * For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).